Fortify your hair with naturally-derived ingredients

 Time is the main enemy: with age, the proper functioning of the hair cycle is disrupted.

 85% of our hair is in anagen phase (growth phase).
 During this stage, the hair is alive.
 The keratin growth that constitutes its hair fibre is constant, and the hair root is strongly anchored.
 As we age, the growth phase becomes shorter and the hair follicles begin to produce thinner, less dense and less visible hair.
-This leads to hair loss when the anagen phase stops completely.
+This leads to permanent hair loss when the anagen phase stops completely.
 Men are then more likely to suffer from baldness, while women are more prone to loss of hair density.

 Give your hair a little boost to strengthen it.